 Tuesday, June 27, 2017

-The day after the funeral of Meursault’s mother , she meets him at the beach and continues to date him afterward.
+The day after the funeral of Meursault’s mother , she meets him at the beach and continues to date him afterwards.
 Like Meursault, Marie delights in physical contact yet Marie’s physical affection implies a deeper sentimental and emotional attachment.
 For example, when Marie asks Meursault if he loves her, he replies “That sort of question has no meaning, really; but I suppose I didn’t” .
-Later in the novel, Marie asks if Meursault would marry her, to which he responds that he does not care whether he marries Marie or any other woman.
-Though Marie is disappointed when Meursault expresses his indifference toward love and marriage, she does not end the relationship or rethink about her desire to marry him.
+Later in the novel, Marie asks Meursault if he would marry her, to which he responds that he does not care whether he marries her or any other woman.
+Though Marie is disappointed when Meursault expresses his indifference towards love and marriage, she does not end the relationship or rethink about her desire to marry him.
 She has a hope .
 A normal hope to lead a happy life with a man whom she loves.
-In fact, Meursault’s strange behavior seems to be the essential part of his appeal and charm .
-She says that she probably loves him because he is so peculiar and different from the crowd around him.
+In fact, for Marie, Meursault’s strange behavior seems to be the essential part of his appeal and charm .
+She says explicitly says that she probably loves him because he is so peculiar and different from the crowd around him.

 There could also be an element of pragmatism in Marie’s decision to marry Meursault.
 She enjoys a good deal of freedom within the relationship because he does not take any interest in her life when they are not together.